7-Day Guided Ring Road Tour - Explore the Circle of Iceland

 This tour ends with drop off in Reykjavík between 17-17:30 (5-5:30 PM)

-Instead of going back to Reykjavík you can also extend your tour and head South to the wold famous Blue Lagoon Spa.
+Instead of going back to Reykjavík you can also extend your tour and head South to the world famous Blue Lagoon Spa.
 Transfer both ways and comfort admission included.
-By selecting this option your tour will commence in Reykjavik at around 20:00 (8:00 PM)
+By selecting this option your tour will finish in Reykjavik at around 20:00 (8:00 PM)

 Know Before You Go

 Any questions?
 We will be happy to assist you!

 Below you will find reviews for all our Ring Road Tours